Svetlogorsk, Kaliningrad Oblast: Promenade

 The embankment of the promenade with a length of over 1 km is decorated with unusual sculptural compositions — a bronze statue of a mermaid surrounded by fish and a statue of a naked nymph in a mother-of-pearl shell resting on mosaic waves of turquoise hue.
 The space separating the sculptural forms is filled with benches with semicircular canopies to protect from the sun and rain: here you can access the Internet for free via Wi-Fi.

 Frog Princess

-The sculpture "Frog Princess", created by the artist Oleg Melekhov[], is a symbol of the city of modern times.
+The sculpture "Frog Princess", created by the artist Oleg Melekhov, is a symbol of the city of modern times.
 An elegant and thin female figure, depicted in the form of a frog, is installed in a park near the railway station.
-The Frog Princess" personifies the miraculous transformations in the soul of a person who has seen the beauty of love and thereby emerged from the world of illusions.
-It is a symbol of incessant movement, emphasized by the plasticity of a young girl.
+The sculpture is a symbol of incessant movement, emphasized by the plasticity of a young girl.
 For Svetlogorsk, sculpture has become an image of rebirth, a new stage in the life of the city.